Brown bin

 Do

 Compostable packaging could technically be treated as garden waste.
-But because it looks the same as plastic packaging, it will be removed as contamination and sent to the Energy from Waste facility at Millerhill, where waste in your grey bin is processed.
+But because it looks the same as plastic packaging, it will be removed as contamination.
+It's then sent to the Energy from Waste facility at Millerhill, where grey bin waste is processed.

 More details on compostable packaging